Shree Shreyansnath Bhagwan: Life Stories of the Eleventh Tirthankara

 • Sakaam Nirjara

-Sakaam means with a purpose and Akaam means without any specific purpose.
-In an ignorant state, it is always Akaam Nirjara due to which karmas keep charging; new karmas are bound.
-On the other hand, Sakaam Nirjara means with a purpose, meaning that karma gets settled or cleared completely; new karma is not charged or bound.
+In the ignorant state, it is always Akaam Nirjara, as a result of which new karmas keep charging repeatedly; new karmas are bound.
+On the other hand, Sakaam Nirjara means it s (the karma) got rid of with a purpose and new karma is not bound; the karma gets settled or cleared completely.

-The Nirjara of karmas of a Self-realized person is Sakaam Nirjara, which means while their karma gets discharged, no new karma gets charged.
-It happens so, as they remain vigilant while in the state of being a ‘Knower’ and ‘Seer’.
-In this state, the awareness is poised at the demarcating line between Self-knowledge and ignorance.
-They do not become one or engrossed with the unfolding karma, and hence, the karma gets discharged completely; the karmic atoms wither off totally.
-Therefore, it is highly recommended to learn how to come in this state of Nirjara from the Enlightened people.
+The Nirjara of the Self-realized people is Sakaam Nirjara, which means while their Karma gets discharged, new karma is not charged.
+They, from within, remain free and keep seeing and knowing the unfolding karma.
+They remain aware at the line of demarcation between Self-knowledge and ignorance ; they do not get engrossed in the unfolding karma.
+That is when the complete Nirjara (discharge) of karma happens, i.e., the karmic atomic particles shed totally.
+Therefore, it is highly recommended to learn how to do the Nirjara of karma from the Enlightened people.

 Bahya Tapa